How We Live Together

 - Equity and Fairness: The chore rotation ensures that no single member is consistently burdened with more demanding tasks than others.
 This fosters a sense of fairness and mutual respect among all members.

-- Community Engagement: Regular participation in chores strengthens the connection members feel towards their living space and each other, fostering a strong communal bond.
+- Community Engagement: Regular participation strengthens the connection members feel towards their living space and each other, fostering a strong communal bond.

 - Skill Development: The variety in chores allows members to learn and hone different skills, enhancing their personal development and contributing to the community’s self-sufficiency.